cindyrella/cindyrella.github.io/index.markdown

 La Universidad de los Andes (Uniandes) in Bogotá, Colombia, is one of the best universities in Latin America.
 I was fortunate to double major in Mathematics and Civil Engineering.
 At Uniandes, I

-* Worked with [Fernando Ramirez](https://scholar.google.com/citations?hl=en&user=7RE9nmMAAAAJ&view_op=list_works) on medical imaging segmentation to generate finite element representation of bones.
+* Worked with [Fernando Ramirez](https://scholar.google.com/citations?hl=en&user=7RE9nmMAAAAJ&view_op=list_works) on medical imaging segmentation to generate finite element representations of bones.
 Here is [my civil engineering dissertation](https://uniandes.primo.exlibrisgroup.com/permalink/57U_UDLA/80vkbu/alma991005380378207681)

 * Worked with [Adolfo Quiroz](https://scholar.google.com/citations?hl=en&user=qwMDh-4AAAAJ&view_op=list_works) on non-parametric multidimensional statistics using graph distances.
 Here is [my mathematics dissertation](https://uniandes.primo.exlibrisgroup.com/permalink/57U_UDLA/80vkbu/alma991005381601507681)

-* Received Summa Cum Laude degree given to the top 1% of graduates in engineering in the last five years.
+* Received a Summa Cum Laude degree given to the top 1% of graduates in engineering in the last five years.
 Also, I was gratefully partially funded by Ramon de Zubiria and Alberto Magno fellowships for best department GPA and best national exam in Bogotá, respectively.